Daeida Wilcox Beveridge: Early life

-Born in Hicksville, Ohio, Daeida was the daughter of farmers Amelia and John Emerson Hartell, and attended private school in Hicksville and later public school in Canton, Ohio.
+She was born Ida Hartell in Hicksville, Ohio, the daughter of farmers Amelia and John Emerson Hartell.
+She attended private school in Hicksville and later public school in Canton, Ohio.

 Hollywood

-A few months after her family acquired its new ranch, Daeida visited her hometown of Hicksville.
-Daeida heard the name Hollywood from another traveler, who owned an estate by that name in Illinois.
+Soon after she and her first husband Harvey H. Wilcox acquired their new ranch, Daeida reportedly visited her hometown of Hicksville.
+According to lore, Daeida heard the name Hollywood from another traveler, who owned an estate by that name in Illinois.

-In August 1887 at the age of 25, she and her husband began to lay out a new town on their ranch, with a subdivision map filed for "Hollywood, California," with the Los Angeles County Recorder's office.
-Their ranch, purchased at $150 an acre, was sold for $1,000 a lot.
-The 1880s real-estate boom busted that same year, yet Hollywood began its slow growth.
+By February 1887, the Wilcoxes began to lay out a new town on their ranch, later filing a subdivision map for "Hollywood, California", with the Los Angeles County Recorder's office.
+Their ranch, purchased at $150 an acre, was sold for $1,000 per lot.
+The 1880s real estate boom busted that same year, yet Hollywood began its slow growth.

-With her second husband, Daeida continued leading development efforts and was instrumental in establishing much of Hollywood's civic infrastructure, including the city hall, library, police station, primary school, tennis club, post office, city park, and one of the two original commercial districts.
+With her second husband Philo T. Beveridge, Daeida continued leading development efforts and was instrumental in establishing much of Hollywood's civic infrastructure, including the city hall, library, police station, primary school, tennis club, post office, city park, and one of the two original commercial districts.
 She built the Hollywood National Bank and Citizens Savings Bank, a post office, a theatrical playhouse, and the city's first sidewalks.
 She gave land for three churches, and donated three prime lots on Cahuenga Boulevard and on Prospect (Hollywood Boulevard) to the painter Paul de Longpré, for an estate that came to include extensive flower gardens and a Mission Revival style mansion with a public art gallery.
 It became a popular tourist attraction.

 Personal life

-She married prohibitionist Harvey Henderson Wilcox, and they moved to Kansas.
-In 1886 they moved to Southern California and in 1887 purchased a 120 acre ranch of apricot and fig groves outside of Los Angeles at the foot of the Hollywood Hills.
+She married prohibitionist Harvey Henderson Wilcox in Topeka, KS in 1882.
+In 1884 they moved to Southern California and in 1886 they purchased a 120 acre ranch of apricot and fig groves outside of Los Angeles at the foot of the Hollywood Hills.
 Harvey Wilcox died in 1891.